+(Conjoined with Chem.
+185.)
 Course in computational methods building on a background in mathematics and physical chemistry.
 Brief introduction and background in computational theory, molecular mechanics, semi-empirical methods, and ab initio-based methods of increasing elaboration.
 Emphasis on applications and reliability.
 Chem.
 285 students will be required to complete an additional paper and/or exam beyond that expected of students in Chem.
 185. Prerequisites: Chem.
 126 or 133 and Math.
-20C or 21C.
+20C.
 (May not be offered every year.)

-290. Mathematical Methods in Chemistry I (4)
+288. Algorithms in Contemporary Computational Biology (4)